Select Waterway (Listed by Canals and then Rivers)

 FAQs About the Aire and Calder Navigation Wakefield Branch

-Yes, several companies offer boat hire, including ABC Boat Hire and Sykes Cottages, specializing in canal holiday experiences.
+Yes, several companies offer boat hire, including ABC Boat Hire and Sykes Cottages, specialising in canal holiday experiences.

 Yes, popular fishing spots include Stanley Ferry and Woodlesford, where anglers can enjoy fishing for a variety of fish species.